AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

   }
 }
 ```
-This solution definitely fixes described issue but does not meet our [goals](#goals-for-new-approaches).
+This solution definitely fixes described issue but does not meet our [acceptance criteria](#acceptance-criteria-for-new-approaches).

-### Summary: Bugfix 1.1 - Async with Callbacks (full story)
+### Summary: Bugfix 1.1.
+Async with Callbacks (full story)

 **Pros**

 * removes hidden danger
-* possibility of deadlocks eliminated
+* no deadlocks

 **Cons**